 I’m not an OMG you’ve got to try oil pulling fanatic right NOW, but… I’m gonna keep doing this and carefully monitor the smaller changes.
 The verdict, though is: do it if you’ve been thinking about it.
 It certainly can’t hurt anything.
 And who knows, it might even help.

 More to follow.* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!
-And thanks for using my links to apply for new card offers!

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.